 SNAPCHAT & TIK TOK

 And TIK TOK.
-You can propel your popularity unexpectedly into a crazy zone, but it will probably because you did something really fun or started an audience challenge.
-Yes, you can make royalties, but this is all about fast moving videos.
+You can propel your popularity unexpectedly into a crazy zone, but it will probably be because you did something really fun or started an audience challenge.
+Yes, you can make royalties, but this is all about fast-moving videos.
 Also, knowing how to really use great hashtags, will get you attention.